Home Real Estate Quit Claim Deeds in Georgia

 A quit claim deed is one of the simplest kinds of deeds.
 Essentially, it allows the grantor—the person giving away or selling the property—to “quit,” or give up, his or her claim to the piece of property.
 In most kinds of deeds, the grantor must be willing to certify that the property does, in fact, belong to him or her and has a clear title.
 However, a quit claim deed Georgia does not require the property to have a clear title.
 In fact, a quit claim deed can be filed even if the grantor has no legal right to the property, leaving the grantee (the person being given or sold the property) empty-handed.

-When Should a Quit Claim Deed Be Used?
+When Should A Quit Claim Deed Be Used?

 Because no warranties are implied or expressed by a quit claim deed Georgia, they are usually reserved for deeds transferring property between people who are very close.
 Spouses sometimes use a quit claim deed to transfer property from one to the other, including when one spouse is moving out during a divorce.
 Because both spouses know the other’s interest in the property is valid (and, presumably, both know the status of the title), a quit claim deed is the simplest way to transfer ownership.